autopilotpattern/wordpress/README.md

 - [Nginx](https://github.com/autopilotpattern/nginx): Front-end load balancer for the WordPress envrionment, passes traffic from users to the WordPress containers on the back-end.

 ### How do I use this thing?
+Clone this repository and place the WordPress theme you want to use into the `var/www/html/content/themes` directory.
+Follow the instructions below to set up your system to run containers on [Triton](https://www.joyent.com/) and configure your envrionment.

 ### Getting started